sleepyDawn/task-optimizer-app/readme.md

 ## Technologies

 - React with redux
-- webpack for Configuration
+- Webpack
 - Google firebase for authentication and database
-- JavaScript, HTML, css and SASS.
+- JavaScript, HTML and SCSS.